Locations last updated 05/02/2019

 In most cases, the chicken is initially left out in the open or on pavements.
 The chicken is frequently a mix of wings, thighs and breasts, both cooked and raw.

-But beware that sometimes the chicken is found to be hidden in piles of leaves or even buried—so you might not easily spot it, but your dog can certainly smell it.
+Beware that sometimes the chicken is found hidden in piles of leaves or even buried—so you might not easily spot it, but your dog can certainly smell it.
 We recommend monitoring your dog in your back garden, as chicken has been found inside a number of walled gardens—there is speculation that foxes are carrying the chicken pieces into enclosed gardens and burying them for later consumption.

-Apparently three dead foxes were found near some of the chicken, leading to speculation that the chicken caused their deaths.
 There is worry in the community that the chicken may be contaminated (e.g., poisoned).
-While there is no evidence to support these claims at this point (that is, the police have not gotten test results back yet) pet owners should nonetheless be aware of signs of poisoning.
+While there is no evidence to support these claims at this point (the police are testing the chicken but do not have the results yet) pet owners should nonetheless be aware of signs of poisoning.

 According to the RSPCA, signs of poisoning can be seen anytime from 30 minutes after ingestion to two or three days later.
 These can include some, or all, of the following symptoms: vomiting, seeming depressed or sleepy, appearing drunk or uncoordinated, seizures and difficulty breathing.
 A local vet also mentioned checking for pale gums or red spots on the gums or eyes, which would be signs of burst blood vessels.
 For more information visit https://www.rspca.org.uk/adviceandwelfare/pets/dogs/health/poisoning.